mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 "Oh that's really not necessary-"

-"I need to know more; I won't slow you down."
-I hollered as I ran off without a pause to fetch a new pair of trousers as quickly as I could.
+I hollered to him, "I need to know more; I won't slow you down," while I ran to fetch a new pair of trousers as quickly as I could.
 This was my chance to know the truth, and nothing would keep me from it.